-- Relate the AAPC (American Association of Pastoral Counselors) and AACC (American Association of Christian Counselors) Codes of Ethics to practice with elderly populations.
+- Relate the AAPC (American Association of Pastoral Counselors) and AACC (American Association of Christian Counselors) Codes of Ethics to practice with older populations.

-- Appraise research in gerontology in order to provide a foundation for understanding the physical processes, cognition, and personality factors that characterize the elderly.
+- Appraise research in gerontology in order to provide a foundation for understanding the physical processes, cognition, and personality factors that characterize older persons.